 - Strains similarly cause pain, bruising, and swelling.
 With a strain, mobility will be limited in the affected muscle, rather than a joint and injury will occur without the sprain's tell-tale popping sensation or sound.

-Sprain and Strain Treatment at West Knoxville Chiropractic
+Sprain and Strain Treatment at West Knoxville Medical and Chiropractic

 Our chiropractor, Dr. Nathan Leavitt will determine whether you have incurred a sprain or a strain and help you to devise a treatment plan.
 Our chiropractor might recommend bracing or splinting the injury to reduce further injury through improper mobilization.
 We will also guide you through the recovery process to ensure proper healing and pain management.